Welcome to Matsutani Lab @ Dept of ICS, Keio University, Japan

 We proposed performance acceleration methods of various NoSQLs including key-value store, column-oriented store, document-oriented store, and graph-oriented store by using network-attached FPGAs and network-attached GPUs.
 We also worked on acceleration of bitcoin/blockchain search.

-In the following, a key-value store is accelerated by a network-attached FPGA via 10Gbit Ethernet.
+A key-value store is accelerated by a network-attached FPGA via 10Gbit Ethernet as shown in the video below.

 - Hiroki Matsutani, “Accelerator Design for Various NOSQL Databases”, The 16th International Forum on MPSoC for Software-defined Hardware (MPSoC’16), Invited Talk, Jul 2016.
 [Slide]